openvinotoolkit/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

 ### Creating a gallery for face recognition

-In order to recognize faces the application needs a face database, or a gallery.
+To recognize faces the application uses a face database, or a gallery.
 The gallery is a folder with images of persons.
-Each image in the gallery can be of arbitrary size and should contain a frontally-oriented face with decent quality.
-To obtain better results use images of square shapes and do not use tight crops of faces.
+Each image in the gallery can be of arbitrary size and should contain one or more frontally-oriented faces with decent quality.
+The application can use face detector during the gallery build, this is controlled by "--run_detector" flag.
+This allows gallery images to contain more than one face image and not to be tightly cropped.

 Image file name is used as a person name during the visualization.
 Use the following name convention: `person_N_name.png` or `person_N_name.jpg`.